robertomzc/portfolio/_references/steven-hulsoff.md

 create new quiz questions.

-In general our Aerodynamics MSc track provides a background which is applicable to many of the activities at NASA Ames.
+In general our Aerodynamics MSc track provides a background which is applicable to many of the activities on the professional career.
 In the case of Roberto, this has included several advanced courses in computational fluid dynamics, at which he has excelled.

-In summary, I would not hesitate to recommend Roberto for a position at your research centre.
+In summary, I would not hesitate to recommend Roberto for a position.
 With kind regards,

 S. J. Hulshoff